Renault in Formula One: Decline in fortunes and race-fixing scandal (2007–2009)

 On 8 November 2007, the FIA accused Renault F1 of having McLaren F1 technical information in their possession.
 According to the charge, the information in hand "included the layout and critical dimensions of the McLaren car as well as details of McLaren's fuelling system, gear assembly, hydraulic control system and suspension".
 The hearing on this matter took place in Monaco on 6 December 2007.
 The charge faced by Renault F1 – breaching of article 151c of the Sporting Regulations – was the same as that faced by McLaren earlier on in 2007 in the espionage controversy involving Ferrari & McLaren.
 The FIA found Renault F1 in breach of article 151c but did not penalise the team.

-A season of mixed form (2008)

 Fernando Alonso cruising to victory at the 2008 Singapore Grand Prix.